 The War of the Generations

 In November 1980, Bennett wrote his first treatment called Star Trek II: The War of the Generations.
 In this story, Kirk is called to investigate a rebellion on a Federation world.
-En route, he saves a woman he was once in love with and learns that their son — whom he never knew he had — is one of the leaders of the rebellion.
+En route, he saves a woman he once loved and learns that their son — whom he never knew he had — is one of the leaders of the rebellion.
 Upon arriving at the planet, Kirk is captured and sentenced to death by his own son before we learn that Khan is the mastermind behind the uprising.
 Kirk joins forces with his son to fight Khan and the film ends with Kirk’s son joining the crew of the Enterprise.

 Bennett had already decided that one of the film’s major themes would be the aging of the characters.
 In the drafts that followed, Kirk was consistently confronted with a son he knew little about, Spock was often preoccupied with death and, in the later versions, McCoy had to struggle with his feelings for a much younger woman.